Felix-Paetsch/MartinDemoProject/dev/notes/notes.md

 -   Debug
 -   Handle (log) the (currently) ignore wrong message format errors and the other errors
+- Better errors
+- Refactor protocol
+- Get other stuff to work (demo)

 -   Docs
 -   Flat errors